rodrigoalvesvieira/old-blog/_posts/2011-07-28-wirble-a-small-addition-to-irb.md

 The _irb_ prompt sometimes comes clumsy and prefixed by information that you don't want to see there.

-Now install the  instale o "Wirble (Wirble)":https://rubygems.org/gems/wirble, uma gem para habilitar highlighting de sintaxe no prompt.
+Now install the  instale o [Wirble], uma gem para habilitar highlighting de sintaxe no prompt.

 <pre class="terminal">
   $ gem install wirble